 - 4.1 The submission shall be prefaced by a synopsis of not more than 5 000 words detailing the candidate's research record, outlining clearly the research interests and achievements through reference to the selected publications.
 There should be clear evidence that the selected publications are of international quality and have made an original, substantial and authoritative contribution to knowledge in the candidate's field of study.
 Where necessary, the candidate should indicate the nature of the contribution to jointly-authored publications.
-The University reserves the right to consult any of the co-authors or collaborators concerning the statement. - 4.2 The candidate must provide copies of all publications which they have indicated they wish to be considered for assessment in 3.1.2 above. - 4.3 The default language for all research degree theses is UK English.
-Any publication submitted in a foreign language will require an attested translation. - 4.4 Candidates will be required to submit three hardbound copies of the submission in the format prescribed by Library Services (https://intranet.birmingham.ac.uk/as/libraryservices/library/services/resear ch/thesis/index.aspx), together with the prescribed fee, to Registry. - 4.5 Candidates for the degree of DMus may submit as a composer, with the following requirements: - .1 for purely acoustic submissions. - Not fewer than three original compositions for different musical combinations must be submitted as exercises: at least one of these combinations shall be for some musical combination not including pianoforte, and at least one of them shall include or consist of a continuous and well organised movement of a substantial nature.
-Candidates are advised, though not required, to present three copies of recordings of their submitted work. - .2 for electroacoustic submission. - Not fewer than three original compositions; works for instruments or voices with electronics, interactive works, installations and purely acousmatic works are all permissible in any combination (including the possibility of all works being in the same sub-genre).
+The University reserves the right to consult any of the co-authors or collaborators concerning the statement. - 4.2 The candidate must provide copies of all publications which they have indicated they wish to be considered for assessment in 3.1.2 above. - 4.3 All research degree theses shall be submitted in English.
+It is the responsibility of the candidate to ensure that any publication submitted in a foreign language is translated and professionally certified. - 4.4 Candidates will be required to submit three hardbound copies of the submission in the format prescribed by Library Services together with the prescribed fee, to Registry. - 4.5 Candidates for the degree of DMus may submit as a composer, with the following requirements: - .1 for purely acoustic submissions.

+Not fewer than three original compositions for different musical combinations must be submitted as exercises: at least one of these combinations shall be for some musical combination not including pianoforte, and at least one of them shall include or consist of a continuous and well organised movement of a substantial nature.
+Candidates are advised, though not required, to present three copies of recordings of their submitted work.

+.2 for electroacoustic submission.

+Not fewer than three original compositions; works for instruments or voices with electronics, interactive works, installations and purely acousmatic works are all permissible in any combination (including the possibility of all works being in the same sub-genre).
 At least one of these works shall include or consist of a continuous and well organised movement of a substantial nature.
 Candidates are required to submit three copies of all necessary performance materials, together with recordings of the works.